This article can also be found in the Premium Editorial Download "Storage magazine: Storage Products of the Year 2005."

 Smart storage managers will take this information to heart and include security defenses as part of their data archiving planning and implementation.
 This is a broad statement, but from a storage perspective, it's important to do the following:

-- Most respondents indicated that their data would be archived to disk rather than to tape.
+- EXAMINE PHYSICAL SECURITY.
+Most respondents indicated that their data would be archived to disk rather than to tape.
 This isn't a surprise because it echoes other storage trends like the growth in disk-to-disk backup.
 With regard to security, it's important to assess where this disk storage is located and who has physical access to systems.
 Is it located in a data center with strong access control?
 Can the organization monitor who enters and exits?
 Are racks locked?
 Are visitors escorted into data center facilities?
 Do these policies include vendors?
 Are vendor technicians allowed to work in these facilities alone?
 These may seem like basic questions, but almost 25% of organizations consistently fail to enforce them.
 Rather than assume that these controls are in place, it's worth a look.

 - ASSESS THE DATA ARCHIVAL INFRASTRUCTURE.
 Smart storage networks can automate the process of tagging, archiving and logging the movement of confidential data from primary storage to a separate archive.
 This provides a paper trail for archiving, but it's important to look at the entire infrastructure to flesh out any other vulnerabilities.
 Is there an authentication mechanism between primary and archival storage?
 If not, the archival solution could be vulnerable to a spoofing attack.
 Is the archival data transmitted in clear text?
 If so, it's susceptible to snooping or tampering.
 Is the data archival server on a hardened platform and patched on a regular basis?
 It's important to look at every piece of the infrastructure--if you don't, the bad guys will.